hiromi-mi/deltaup-prototype2/README.md

 # deltaup-prototype2
 Prototype Reimplemnetation of Courgette Binary Differenential Program

+This is derived work of Courgette (moved to python)

 ## License of 3rdparty content

 - thirdparty/elf-32-high-bss : BSD-Styled license at thirdparty/LICENSE